iotexproject/iips/iip-24.md

 ## Backwards Compatibility
 This feature will be enabled in the upcoming hard-fork, so backward compatibility is maintained.

+## Test Cases
+To verify the IIP, tests on IoTeX Testnet with the new setup are necessary:
+1. All nodes should have 8 CPUs and 32GB memory
+2. Modify the block gas limit of all nodes on the Testnet to 50 million
+3. Inject three different types of transactions:

+    3.1 Pure transfers without payload, testing the tps upper bound

+    3.2 Compute-heavy transactions, testing node processing capabilities

+    3.3 A mixture of transfers and transactions, simulating normal cases

+Expected results:
+1. Block gas is nearly used up
+2. No delegates miss any blocks
+3. Avergage block mint time and average block validation time are both around 1s or slightly higher

+Concerns about storage growth due to the larger block size may arise, so a larger disk size is recommended if necessary.

+## Implementation
+A new field will be introduced in the blockchain config, indicating the hard fork height and the new block gas limit value after this hard fork.
+All delegates should upgrade their nodes before the hard fork.

 ## Security Considerations
 This IIP will elevate the IoTeX network's processing capacity to maximum TPS=1000.
 As discussed above, that number is well in the reach of most delegate's hardware configuration.
 The entire network's stability is not affected by introducing this IIP.